Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Multiwavelength time-dependent radiation model

 \subsection{Internal shock model}

-Here we limit ourselves to a short description of the most relevant formulas while referring to \citet{Daigne:1998xc, Bosnjak:2008bd} for a more detailed view.
+Here we limit ourselves to a short description of the most relevant formulas while referring to \cite{Daigne:1998xc, Bosnjak:2008bd} for a more detailed view.

-A relativistic outflow of a given mass density and velocity profile is approximated by a series of discrete layers with Lorentz factors $\Gamma_i$ and masses $m_i$, separated by a (constant) ejection time $dt_\mathrm{ej}$, corresponding to our discretization width.
-From here on we will assume a initially constant wind luminosity of the outflow, given by $L_\mathrm{wind}$.
-This simplified model was validated by the hydrodynamical calculation in \citep{Daigne:2000xg, Rudolph:2019ccl}.
+A relativistic outflow of a given mass density and velocity profile is approximated by a series of discrete layers with Lorentz factors $\Gamma_i$ and masses $m_i$, separated by a (constant) ejection time $\Delta t_\mathrm{ej}$, corresponding to our discretization width.
+From here on we will assume an initially constant wind luminosity of the outflow, given by $L_\mathrm{wind}$.
+This simplified model was validated by the hydrodynamical calculation in \cite{Daigne:2000xg, Rudolph:2019ccl}.
 As a fast part of the outflow catches up with a slower one, energy is released in collisions between the layers.
-The collision between a fast (subscript $f$) and a slow (subscript $s$) layer releases the internal energy
+The collision between a fast (subscript $f$) and a slow (subscript $s$) layer creates a new, merged shell of mass $m_m = m_f + m_s$ of Lorentz factor